seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 They pray, grant thou, lest faith turn to despair.

 **JULIET**
-Saints do not move, though grant for prayers’ sake.
+Saints do not move, though grant for prayers' sake.

 **ROMEO**
-Then move not, while my prayer’s effect I take.
+Then move not, while my prayer's effect I take.
 Thus from my lips, by yours, my sin is purged.

 **JULIET**